ricardas-softa/cardano-smart/README.md

 3. Wait for the setup to finish.
 It will take some time for the doc-scraper to scrape the data and for the model to download and ingest the data.

-4. Once the setup is finished, you can start using Cardano Smart via browser by visiting http://localhost/
+4. Once the setup is finished, you can start using Cardano Smart via browser by visiting [http://localhost/](http://localhost/)

-If chat throws error, it means that the ingestion process is not finished yet.
+If chat throws an error, it means that the ingestion process is not finished yet.
 You can check the status by running:

 ```sh
 docker logs -f cardano-smart-private-gpt
 ```

+## Troubleshooting

+If you encounter issues during setup or deployment, try the following:

+### Docker-Related Issues
+- **Docker Compose related issues:**
+  - **Cause:** Docker Compose is not installed or not configured correctly.
+  - **Solution:** Install Docker Compose according to the [Docker Compose installation guide](https://docs.docker.com/compose/install/).

+### Build scripts fail
+- **Symptoms:** Build scripts fail with an error message.
+  - **Cause:** Dockerhub is not logged in.
+  - **Solution:**
+    - Log in to Dockerhub by running `docker login`.
+    - Also change the location of the images to your own container registry in build scripts and in Kubernetes deployments.

+### Kubernetes Deployment Issues
+- **Pods in CrashLoopBackOff or Pending States:**
+  - **Cause:** Misconfigured YAML files, insufficient resources, or problems with persistent volumes.
+  - **Solution:**
+    - Run `kubectl logs <pod-name> -n cardano-smart` to inspect error messages.
+    - Double-check your deployment, service, and storage configurations.
+    - Confirm that your Kubernetes cluster meets the resource requirements.

+### Scraping or Ingestion Process Delays
+- **Symptoms:** The scraping or ingestion job (doc-scraper or privateGPT) is hanging or taking too long.
+  - **Solution:**
+    - Monitor scraping job logs using `kubectl logs -f -n cardano-smart doc-scraper-cronjob-xxxxxxxx-xxxxx` (press TAB after typing doc-scraper to autocomplete the job name), see if it's stuck in some step.
+    - Monitor ingestion job logs using `kubectl logs -f -n cardano-smart private-gpt-deployment-xxxxxxxx-xxxxx`, see if it's stuck in some step.
+    - If you see it working, then just Ctrl+C to stop the logs and wait for the job to finish.
+    - If there is an error, check the logs to see what's wrong.
+    - If you need to restart the job, you can do it by running `kubectl apply -f doc-scraper/cronjob.yaml` or `kubectl rollout restart deployment private-gpt-deployment -n cardano-smart`.
+    - Check network connectivity for downloading models and scraping data.
+    - Allow extra time, and consider scaling resources if necessary.

+### Service Accessibility Issues
+- **Frontend Not Reachable:**
+  - **Cause:**
+    - Incorrect service configuration (e.g., wrong IP address in `service-load-balancer.yaml` or NodePort conflicts).
+    - MetalLB is not installed or not configured correctly.
+  - **Solution:**
+    - Verify that the IP and port settings in your service configuration match your network setup.
+    - Use `kubectl get services -n cardano-smart` to confirm the service’s status and endpoints.
+    - If you are using self-hosted cluster, you need to install MetalLB and configure it correctly.
+Or you could use NodePort type service instead of LoadBalancer.

+If issues persist or you encounter new problems, please refer to our [CONTRIBUTING](CONTRIBUTING.md) file for guidance on submitting detailed bug reports and feature requests.

 ## Architectural Diagrams